briceonk/news-os/devices/spifi.md

 # SPIFI notes
 The NWS-5000X has two Hewlett Packard SPIFI3 SCSI controllers.
 Sony also included a DMA controller called the DMAC3, which seems to have two onboard DMA controllers and offboard DMA mapping RAM.
 I have not been able to find datasheets for either the DMAC3 (not surprising) nor the SPIFI3 (slightly more surprising since it isn't a Sony chip).

+## Ideas/Notes
+AUTOSTAT - might trigger interrupt when it is done?
+Based on NEWS-OS hanging while waiting for a function to complete.
+CMDPAGE should have the ID for AUTOSTAT, AUTODATA, etc?

 ## SPIFI NetBSD source annotated
 All source below annotated by me, everything else is copyrighted by the original authors and reproduced here under the terms of the BSD license (https://www.netbsd.org/about/redistribution.html)
 ```